 The blogosphere is an interesting place.
 In my 3 years of blogging, I’ve learned so much from the gals around me and the industry at large.
 Lessons about running a business, building a brand, connecting with your audience.
+Originally, I had no idea about how important things like business email hosting was for the running of my blog, but I have learned so much and I’ve still got so much to learn.
 My blogging mission has definitely evolved as I’ve gotten more and more experience and as I’ve navigated the waters of this fairly new industry.
 I’ve made amazing friends who inspire me to work harder and reach higher.
 I’ve also learned a few lessons along the way.
 Today, I thought I’d kind of take a step back from my normal content and share something that’s been on my mind and heart for awhile.

 So, I’ve put together a list of my 5 big blogging DON’Ts.
 If you’re a blogger… this one’s for you.

 Don’t build your business on a platform you don’t control.

 Instagram is a big deal.
 Brands want to see you have a strong following and it’s a great revenue stream.
 It’s definitely important to build up your Instagram following.
 But don’t do it at the expense of growing your blog.
 Instagram should absolutely not be your top priority.
 What happens when it goes away, which it inevitably will??
 Every time the algorithm changes, every time Instagram institutes a new policy, I see all of my blogger friends FREAK.
 I know a lot of people who like having something like a web hosting service like www.hostiserver.com, because they like the fact that they can control their website and have access to people who can help when they need it.